1 Day Moment in Monte Carlo: Monaco Day Trip from Nice

 Prince's Palace of Monaco

-Consider pairing your palace ticket with a tour of the automobile collection of car enthusiast Prince Rainier III for a reduced price of only €17, which features information on the history of the Monaco Grand Prix and legendary races in the region.
-While these tickets can be booked together, it’s important to note these attractions are not located next to each other — you’ll have to walk 16 minutes down to Port Hercules to find the 100-some-odd cars ranging from a 1903 De Dion Bouton to the Lexus used for the 2011 royal wedding alongside F1 race cars.
-If you’re interested in checking off all the princely pursuits established by Prince Rainier III, you can also purchase €6 tickets to the zoological gardens, home to 60 different species of rescued exotic animals.
-This attraction, on the other hand, is conveniently located just behind the palace!
+Pair your ticket with a tour of the automobile collection of Prince Rainier III for a reduced €17, exploring the history of the Monaco Grand Prix and legendary races in the region.
+While these tickets can be booked together, these attractions are not located next to each other—walk 16 minutes to Port Hercules to find the collection including a 1903 De Dion Bouton, the Lexus used for the 2011 royal wedding, and F1 race cars.

 Port of Fontvieille Viewpoint